CimimUxMaio/simpleparsers/README.md

 > nil, err

 err.Error()
-> No match found that satisfies the condition:: "github.com/cimimuxmaio/simpleparsers.startsWithDigit" with input: "hello".
+> No match found that satisfies the condition: "github.com/cimimuxmaio/simpleparsers.startsWithDigit" with input: "hello".
 ```

 ### LetterParser